Genetic counselling means talking with a genetics specialist to help you understand a genetic condition that runs in your family.

 - what cancer types your relatives have had

 It is not always possible to fill out the form completely.
+For example, if you are adopted, you may not have access to your family history.
 It may be difficult to contact or speak to some of your family members.
 Sometimes talking about a family member or their illness is painful or upsetting.
 Some relatives may not want to know more about possible cancer risk in your family.

-A genetics specialist uses the information you give to work out if there might be an increased risk of cancer in your family.
-They may also use information from public records or a cancer registry to find out more about the cancers in your family.
+A genetics specialist uses the information you give to work out whether there might be an increased risk of cancer in your family.
+They may also use information from public records or a cancer registry to find out more about cancer in your family.

 Sometimes the genetics specialist can find useful information about a relative’s cancer diagnosis in their health records.
-If the relative is alive, they can only do this with their permission.
+If the relative is alive, the genetics specialist can only do this with the relative’s permission.